-The HRTPO posts the LEP Plan on its website at [www.hrtpo.org](http://www.hrtpo.org).
+The HRTPO posts the LEP Plan on its website at www.hrtpo.org.
 Any person with internet access will be able to view the plan.
 For those without personal internet service, all Hampton Roads regional libraries offer free internet access.
 Copies of the LEP Plan will also be provided to the member jurisdictions of the Hampton Roads Transportation Planning Organization, Hampton Roads libraries, and other HRTPO stakeholders.

-For complete information about the HRTPO LEP Program or related program activities, contact the HRTPO's Public Involvement and Title VI Administrator by phone: (757) 420-8300 or email: [kmiller@hrtpo.org](mailto:kmiller@hrtpo.org)
+For complete information about the HRTPO LEP Program or related program activities, contact the HRTPO's Office of Community Affairs and Civil Rights Principal Planner by phone: (757) 420-8300 or email: kmiller@hrtpo.org